-- Cash: small bills just in case the power is out for an extended period and the ATM’s, bank drive windows or other sources for cash do not work.
+- Cash: small bills just in case the power is out for an extended period and the ATMs, bank drive windows, or other sources for cash don’t work.

-- Food/snacks: like protein bars, trail mix, crackers, and other items we all like in a pinch.
+- Food/snacks: like protein bars, trail mix, crackers, energy bars, and other items we all like in a pinch.

 - Paracord: cut some strips and tie them to your bag to use when needed.

 - Headlamps and batteries: flashlights are great, but if you have to carry items then a headlamp really comes in handy.

 - Sunscreen and lip balm: who knows if you’ll be outside when things turn ugly.
 We may not have the safety and cover provided by an office.